-- The College continued its commitment to keep higher education affordable for all Philadelphia residents by freezing tuition for the fifth consecutive year while also increasing students support services. - The College expanded and enhanced the new office of enrollment navigators.
-The office provides 1:1 support ensuring students complete each step of the enrollment and registration process seamlessly. - The College distributed more than \$200,000 in emergency funds directly to students experiencing crises who would have otherwise withdrawn from the College. - The College launched a successful pilot program to provide students who have earned more than 30 credits additional time to satisfy outstanding account balances without fear of being dropped for nonpayment.
-In the first year of the initiative, more than 500 students were able to continue taking classes, contributing to retention growth. - Following last year's launch of the student equity initiative, the Faculty Center for Teaching and Learning implemented a project to focus on supporting students with invisible disabilities.
-The project provided faculty with resources that could inform, educate and support them in meeting the needs of students with invisible disabilities. - The Catto Scholarship was offered for the third year with 1,255 students receiving free tuition, books, and monthly stipends.
-The Catto Scholarship is a bold new anti-poverty initiative sponsored by the City of Philadelphia.
-The Scholarship provides comprehensive wrap around services including individualized success coaching, last-dollar tuition funding, and financial support to cover the cost of student basic needs such as food, transportation, and books.
-In 2023, the College recorded expenses of more than \$5.4 million to support the Catto Scholarship program. - The College continued supporting high school students to enroll in college level courses via contracts with the School District of Philadelphia.
-High school students enrolled in Gateway to College or Parkway Center City Middle College High School will graduate with a high school diploma and College credits up to an Associate's degree.
+- The College continued its commitment to keep higher education affordable for all Philadelphia residents.
+Tuition has remained unchanged at \$159 per credit since fall of 2017. - The College continued its efforts to set the trajectory for greater student success guided by the collective efforts of faculty, staff, and students.
+Student intake and onboarding now includes intentional advising and individually designed support. - The College distributed more than \$100,000 in emergency funds directly to students experiencing crises who would have otherwise withdrawn from the College. - The College continued its successful pilot program where students with more than 30 credits receive additional time to satisfy outstanding balances without fear of being dropped for nonpayment.
+Over 1,000 students were able to continue taking classes, contributing to retention and revenue growth. - The new Food Pantry was established to address food insecurity among the College's students.
+Students can receive Snack Packs and Family Foodie Bags from the Food Pantry.
+The Food Pantry is funded by internal and external donations. - The City of Philadelphia (the "City"), under its new Mayor, is funding a first-in-the nation City College for Municipal Employment.
+This new initiative at the College began with the first cohort in fall 2024.
+The goal is to develop talent and create pathways to jobs at the City. - The Catto Scholarship was offered for the fourth year with 1,820 students receiving free tuition, books, and monthly stipends.
+The Catto Scholarship is a bold anti-poverty initiative sponsored by the City of Philadelphia.
+The Scholarship provides comprehensive wraparound services including individualized success coaching, last-dollar tuition funding, and financial support to cover the cost of student basic needs such as food, transportation, and books.
+The enrollment in Catto has reached maximum capacity and has a steady waitlist.
+For the 2023-2024 academic year, the City allocated \$11.7 million to the College to support the Catto Scholarship program.